ardanlabs/gotraining/README.md

 **Ultimate Data Science**
 3 Days (21 hours) - $30,000 for up to 15 students including T&E
 2 Days (14 hours) - $25,000 for up to 15 students including T&E
-$5,000 T&E
 Classes that exceed 15 students are charged an extra $1,000 each per additional student.

 **Ultimate Web**
 2 Days (14 hours) - $25,000 for up to 15 students including T&E
 Classes that exceed 15 students are charged an extra $1,000 each per additional student.

-**Our 2 day class option:**
-_This options skips most of the exercises to get through the material.
-We will push the team very hard and we maintain a very fast pace._

 ## Current Schedule